-By using a combination of load balancing (see "Configuring Load Balancing" on page 74) and QoS techniques, you can provide a high quality of service for time-sensitive applications even on a busy network.
+By using a combination of load balancing and QoS techniques, you can provide a high quality of service for time-sensitive applications even on a busy network.
 Load balancing sets thresholds for client associations and AP utilization.
 QoS is a means of allocating bandwidth and network access based on transmission priorities for different types of wireless traffic within a single access point.